wp-plugins/email-before-download/trunk/readme.txt

 == Frequently Asked Questions ==

-= Does this plugin add any database objects? =

-We do not create any database objects.
-We simply integrate with the Contact Form 7 and Download Monitor plugins' capabilities.

 = What if I don't use the Contact Form 7 and/or Download Monintor Plugins? =